Viki-coding/community/README.md

 **Search by Category Feature:**

 Users who want to narrow down the search to certain events, such as a new parent in the area may want to only see events in the 'Parent & Toddler' section.
 When a facilitator creates a new event, they have the opportunity of associating it with a certain category.
-By clicking on the drop down arrow, a list of categories is displayed and when 1 is selected only events listed under those categories are displayed.
+By clicking on the drop down arrow, a list of categories is displayed and when a category is selected only events listed under that category are displayed.
+Leaving the selection to 'All' displays all events, with the post recently created first.

 ![Sort-by-category](https://github.com/user-attachments/assets/4f4765a0-9bfe-4a71-b54e-718c3b12c5aa)

 **Booking Feature for the Community User:**

 A community user can view all events and book their place to ensure they have a place at the class or event.
-When an event is published it is often only bookable with a phone number and within a certain timeframe which is not always convenient for those making the booking, this feature allows users to book whenever a new event is posted in an easy to use booking method.
+When an event is advertised in the paper or on Facebook it is often only bookable with a phone number and within a certain timeframe which is not always convenient for those making the booking, this feature allows users to book whenever a new event is posted in an easy to use booking method.
 They can share the site with friends and encourage them to book also.

 ![Book Event](https://github.com/user-attachments/assets/b26de344-ce75-4c91-9e13-03eb34bd8e2f)